rproenza86/simplerestapi-graphql-client/README.md

 ## How to Test

-To perform the API operations you could use:

-1. The `.rest` files placed on the [`docs/restFulCalls/`](https://github.com/rproenza86/taco-chef-service/tree/master/docs/restFulCalls) directory.
-2. Postman collection shared on the [`docs/postman/`](https://github.com/rproenza86/taco-chef-service/tree/master/docs/postman/) directory.

-> For more details check the below demo
+Use the [Insomnia requests collection](docs/serviceRequestsCollection/Insomnia_SimpleREST.json) exported on the `docs` directory to test the service running locally.

-### Tests Demo
+### Tests setup

 1. With latest Node LTS installed, run the following commands in order: